krystal/release-please-manifest-action/README.md

 `RELEASE_BOT_PRIVATE_KEY` secrets in the repository or organization.

-To set the private key secret, it is easiest to base64 encode the contents of `*.pem` file you get from the GitHub App's configuration page.
+To set the private key secret, it is easiest to base64 encode the contents of the `*.pem` file you get from the GitHub App's configuration page.
 The base64 encoded string should not have any line-breaks.

 <!-- x-release-please-start-major -->